 Before going to any of the following places please check on their website or phone them to find out if you need a reservation or if any specific regulations are in place: cultural institutions, leisure facilities, public swimming pools, shops, restaurants, pubs, administrative offices, government agencies, etc.

-in cable cars and cog railways, on coaches, in the indoor areas of excursion boats,
+- On public transport and in taxis, on coaches, in the indoor areas of excursion boats

-at rallies if you cannot keep a minimum distance of 1 metre, and
+- At rallies if you cannot keep a minimum distance of 1 metre

 For information about municipal departments and other institutions of the City of Vienna please visit the website of the City of Vienna.
 (German).